Bates, Arkansas

 Bates is an unincorporated community in Scott County, Arkansas, United States.
 It is the location or nearest community of Bates School, at 1074 Bates School Rd., which is listed on the U.S. National Register of Historic Places.

 History

-Bates was founded in 1907, soon after the railroad was extended to that point, and named after the local Bates family.
+Settlers appeared in the area in the late 1820s, with the eponym, Thompson G. Bates Sr., arriving in the 1840s.
+The Bates post office began in 1902 soon after the railroad was extended to that point.
+The town of Bates and Bates School District were established in 1907.